-1. Make it easier for customers to buy from you: a store locator integrated into your website and mobile app makes it easy for customers find their closest store, check opening times, get directions and – if you integrate it with your operational systems – tell them if they can get what they want, whether that's a pair of shoes, a restaurant table or a hair appointment.
+A store locator integrated into your website and mobile app makes it easy for customers find their closest store, check opening times, get directions and – if you integrate it with your operational systems – tell them if they can get what they want, whether that's a pair of shoes, a restaurant table or a hair appointment.
 You can also use their searches to provide tailored promotions, such as offers if they visit their nearest store in the next two days.

 Use a geofence – or virtual perimeter around a geolocation – to send text messages or push notifications to customers when they're near or in one of your stores.
 You can even set up a geofence around a single display, so you can tell them about the specific items on display and where to find them in the shop.

 Let customers check stock levels in a store before they leave home.
 Help stores redirect customers to the nearest store with stock if they've run out, or offer to transfer the item across from the other store.
 Allow customers to return purchases made online to any store, and use location data to manage and track those items back into the supply chain.

 Working with a Google Maps Premier Partner

 A Google Cloud Partner like Ancoris can help you apply the power of Google Maps to solve current business challenges and develop new digital models using location-based services.